dmatejka/krm22test/README.md

 login states
 ## Users
 User list is responsive
-There could be potentially a lot of users in the list comming from the API.
-Therfore I have decided to use CDK-virtual-scroller from angular material CDK
+For scrooll position change I have used CDK-virtual-scroller from angular material CDK.

 To compensate the UX for the long fetching delay I have implemented the use of dumb loading components.